-A family's connection has

-an everlasting sense of
+A family's connection has an everlasting sense of belonging

-belonging

-Maintaining strong relationships is vital for the wellbeing of all whānau, regardless of life's ups and downs or the many difficulties we encounter.

-This whakataukī reminds us to cherish and appreciate our loved ones, ensuring that we do not take one another for granted.
-When we understand this, it reassures individuals that they are not alone or isolated in times of need.
+Maintaining strong relationships is vital for the wellbeing of all whānau.
+Regardless of the ups and downs of life, and the many difficulties we encounter, this whakataukī reminds us to cherish and appreciate our loved ones to ensure that we do not take one another for granted.
+When we understand this, it can assure individuals that they are not alone or isolated in times of need.

-5. Drowning
+5. Drowning.

-Pēpi and young tamariki are inquisitive, active and eager to explore.
+Pēpī and young tamariki are inquisitive, active and eager to explore.
 They can be especially attracted to water because it shines, ripples, and splashes, but they don't understand its dangers.
 In these cases, as little as 40 mm of water can pose a drowning risk.
-For all tamariki, swimming pools, rivers, and the sea pose a drowning risk, and even older tamariki who have developed some water competence can quickly find themselves in danger.
+For all tamariki, swimming pools, rivers, and the sea pose a drowning risk, and even older tamariki who have developed some water competence127 can quickly find themselves in danger.